Denisovan: Archaic humans

 As much as 17% of the Denisovan genome from Denisova Cave represents DNA from the local Neanderthal population.
 Denisova 11 was an F1 (first generation) Denisovan/Neanderthal hybrid; the fact that such an individual was found may indicate interbreeding was a common occurrence here.
 The Denisovan genome shares more derived alleles with the Altai Neanderthal genome from Siberia than with the Vindija Cave Neanderthal genome from Croatia or the Mezmaiskaya cave Neanderthal genome from the Caucasus, suggesting that the gene flow came from a population that was more closely related to the local Altai Neanderthals.
 However, Denny's Denisovan father had the typical Altai Neanderthal introgression, while her Neanderthal mother represented a population more closely related to Vindija Neanderthals.
+Denisova 25, dated to 200 ka, is estimated to have inherited 5% of his genome from a previously unknown population of Neanderthals, and came from a different population of Denisovans than the younger samples.

+The Denisovan haplotype for the MUC19 gene was also found in the late Neanderthals from Chagyrskaya Cave in the Altai in Siberia and Vindija in Croatia in Europe, which provides proof that late Neanderthals from both Europe and Asia had Denisovan admixture.

-About 4% of the Denisovan genome derives from an unidentified archaic hominin, perhaps the source of the anomalous ancient mtDNA, indicating this species diverged from Neanderthals and humans over a million years ago.
-The only identified Homo species of Late Pleistocene Asia are H. erectus and H. heidelbergensis, though in 2021, specimens allocated to the latter species were reclassified as H. longi and H. daliensis.
+About 4% of the Denisovan genome derives from an unidentified archaic hominin, indicating this species diverged from Neanderthals and humans over a million years ago.
+The only identified Homo species of Late Pleistocene Asia are H. erectus and H. heidelbergensis, though in 2021 and 2024, specimens allocated to the latter species were reclassified as H. longi (Denisovan) and H. juluensis.

-Before splitting from Neanderthals, their ancestors ("Neandersovans") migrating out of Africa into Europe apparently interbred with an unidentified "superarchaic" human species who were already present there; these superarchaics were the descendants of a very early migration out of Africa around 1.9 mya.
+Before splitting from Neanderthals, their ancestors ("Neandersovans") migrating into Europe apparently interbred with an unidentified "superarchaic" human species who were already present there; these superarchaics were the descendants of a very early migration out of Africa around 1.9 mya.